All children and young people are entitled to an education, which enables them to:

 For schools, with CYP with complex needs, who require a large amount of specialist equipment, the panel will expect that equipment to be included in the child’s EHC plan and where the cost is significant the LA will work with the school to agree a contribution towards that equipment.

-The LA has a small recycled store of equipment which can, if appropriate, be provided to the CYP for as long as it is needed.
-There will be a small charge (as detailed annually in the financial information for schools) per piece of equipment made to cover costs for cleaning (decontamination), servicing and delivery of equipment.
+Blackpool Council has a small recycled store of equipment which can, if appropriate, be provided to the CYP for as long as it is needed.
+The charge to cover costs for cleaning (decontamination), servicing and delivery of equipment will be funded by Blackpool Council.

 6.0 Assessment and ordering process